-Objective: To ensure that employees, contractors and third party users exit an organisation or change employment in an orderly manner.
+Objective: To ensure that employees, contractors and third-party users exit an organisation or change employment in an orderly manner.

-Guidance: Changes in employment e.g. progression through training programs and other 'rotations' where access rights can change fundamentally, should be processed in the same way as for individuals leaving the CQR or centre of excellence's employment.
+Guidance: Changes in employment e.g. progression through training programs and other 'rotations' where access rights can change fundamentally, should be processed in the same way as for individuals leaving the CQR employment.

-Consider linking the information security termination process with the human resource termination process to minimise delay with the return of assets and disabling employee or third party credentials.
+Consider linking the information security termination process with the human resource termination process to minimise delay with the return of assets and disabling employee or third-party credentials.

-Terminated CQR or centre of excellence employees should not have access to health or personal information after leaving the organisation.
+Terminated CQR or centrally hosted jurisdictional CQR employees should not have access to health or personal information after leaving the organisation.